The Fascinating History of Noughts and Crosses

 The Game That Launched Artificial Intelligence

-Later Implementations: From WOPR to the Web
+Later Implementations: From BASIC to AI Research

-Throughout the 1970s and 1980s, Tic Tac Toe was a staple exercise for budding programmers learning languages like BASIC and Assembly.
-It was immortalized in popular culture in the 1983 film WarGames, where a military supercomputer named WOPR learns the concept of mutual assured destruction by playing Tic Tac Toe—concluding that "the only winning move is not to play."
+The game was also immortalized in popular culture in the 1983 film WarGames, where a military supercomputer named WOPR learns the concept of mutual assured destruction by repeatedly simulating Tic Tac Toe — concluding that "the only winning move is not to play."
+This scene resonated deeply with audiences because it used the universal familiarity of Tic Tac Toe to communicate a profound insight about nuclear deterrence theory and the futility of unwinnable conflicts.

 Conclusion